 Meryl Picard, Youth Advocate.
 Public Speaker.
 Educator.
 Trainer.
 Group Facilitator

-Meryl is an enrolled member of the Bishop Paiute tribe and reside and work currently on the Bishop reservation.
+Meryl is an enrolled member of the Bishop Paiute tribe and currently resides and works on the Bishop reservation.
 She received her Bachelor’s degree in Social Work from the University of Montana and has over ten years of professional experience working with indigenous communities.
 It has been her professional goal to work with and help better the lives of those who are disenfranchised and disempowered, especially the young people in indigenous communities.

 She is an instructor for Native Financial Education from the Neighbor Works Training Institute.
 She also has received a Master Trainer Certificate through Brad Worthley International.
-Through her past work involvements, she has gained experience developing and maintaining grant requirements as well as managing the funding for such projects and ongoing implementation of those grants for various programs.
+Through her professional career, she has experience leading and managing front line staff as well as developing and maintaining grant requirements, managing the funding for such projects and the ongoing implementation of those grants for various programs.